Monday, 28 November 2022

 Even after the penny drops he doesn't mind, although you'd think that a policeman would be more worried about a stranger going through his personal things.

-It struck me while watching the film again that Leung's job as a policeman has no bearing on the plot whatsoever, which raises the question of whether the producers hired a police uniform for Kaneshiro's character, but it arrived too late for his scenes, so they decided to make Leung a cop purely to get some use out of it.
+It struck me while watching the film that Leung's job as a policeman has no bearing on the plot at all, which raises the question of whether the producers hired a police uniform for Kaneshiro's character, but it arrived too late for his scenes, so they decided to make Leung a cop purely to get some use out of it.

 It's not a great film if you're on a diet, or if you feel hungry.
 Is the food symbolic?
 I suspect it was just a cheap way to give the actors something to do, but it's mouthwatering nonetheless.

-But!
-It's still a really good film, because the style is enormous and holds it all together.
-Like some of the best science fiction films Chungking Express isn't so much a narrative experience as a portriat of a fascinating alternative universe where life is spontaneous and no-one has any real problems; it feels like the mid-1990s, distilled into a nostalgic potion.
+It's hard to dislike Chungking Express.
+If you treat it was a dreamlike collection of nostalgic images rather than as a narrative film it's a lot more successful.
+Like some of the best science fiction Chungking Express isn't so much a narrative experience as a portrait of a fascinating alternative universe.
+It feels like the most carefree aspects of the mid-1990s, distilled into a nostalgic potion.
 I could have wallowed in it for hours.
 It's a structure, a construction.
 I suspect that the film's version of Hong Kong circa 1994 has very little in common with the reality, but it's a fascinating place to visit.

-Would it still work if Kar-wai had spent more time refining the script, and had turned in a conventional portmanteau film along the lines of Pulp Fiction?
-Quite possibly yes.
-It might even have been a stronger film.
-But its slightness gives it strength.
+Would the film still work if Kar-wai had spent more time refining the script, if it was a conventional portmanteau film along the lines of Pulp Fiction?
+Yes, it would have been a much stronger film.
+Quite possibly a more boring, more ordinary film, but it would have been stronger.

-On a technical level I saw the film at the Prince Charles Cinema in Leicester Square.
+On a technical level I saw the film at the Prince Charles Cinema in Leicester Square on 27 November 2022.
 It was a digital restoration projected digitally.
 The screen narrowed slightly before the film began; apparently the original international release was stretched or matted slightly to widescreen, whereas Wong Kar-wai wanted it to be less wide.

 There's a famous shot of Officer 663 drinking coffee while the world passes by at high speed.
 The IMDB says that the international version has only background ambience at that point, but I'm sure the version I saw had Faye Wong's cover of The Cranberries' "Dreams" on the soundtrack instead.
 TVTropes is of the opinion that one character shoots another character twice, but in both the film I saw at the cinema and the DVD from which I gathered the screenshots there are five gunshot sounds.
 Perhaps it's just a minor difference in the sound dub.
 The subtitles have been revised.
 One character's pager password is "undying love" in the print I saw, but "love you for 10,000 years" on the DVD.

-The original release has simple black-text-on-white ending credits whereas the restoration has something that resembles a PowerPoint presentation.
+The original release has simple black-text-on-white ending credits The restoration has something that resembles a PowerPoint presentation.
 It doesn't fit the rest of the film.

-For the record the Prince Charles Cinema showed the film in their upstairs screening room, and 104 of the 104 seats had been sold - there was even a note on the door to that effect - so after 28 years Chungking Express can still draw them in.
+For the record the Prince Charles Cinema showed the film in their upstairs screening room, and 104 of the 104 seats had been sold - there was even a note on the door to that effect - so after 28 years Chungking Express can still get bums on seats.
+Dreamers, every one.

 Canon 40mm f/2.8: Golden Cities, Golden Towns